younesaassila/eslint-plugin-curly-quotes/README.md

 > **CAUTION**
 >
-> This plugin replaces quotes used in query selector or stringified JSON strings when using the `--fix` flag on the command line.
-To disable this plugin on a specific line:
+> The plugin replaces quotes used in query selector or stringified JSON strings when using the `--fix` flag on the command line.
+To ignore a specific string:
 >
+> Use tagged template literals:
+>
 > ```js
-> /* eslint-disable-line curly-quotes/no-straight-quotes */
+> String.raw`{"foo": "bar"}`
 > ```
 >
-> Or use tagged template literals:
+> Or disable the rule for the line:
 >
 > ```js
-> String.raw`{"foo": "bar"}`
+> const data = '{"foo": "bar"}' // eslint-disable-line curly-quotes/no-straight-quotes
 > ```

 ## Installation